Kellswork/agirl.codes/posts/4-new-ES2021(ES12)-features-javascript-developers-need-to-know.md

 ```

-nullish operator will only assigns if `x` is null or undefined.
+nullish operator will only assign a value to a variable if it is null or undefined.

 In this case `person.location` == `null` and was assigned `lagos` value.